Weekend Results- 31st May 2021

 Driffield Town CC originally had three fixtured planned this weekend.
 The Sunday game was pushed back to next week.
 In hindsight, Driff probably would want all the games pushing back after losing both the Saturday and Monday games.
 Sheriff Hutton Bridge on Saturday won by 5 wickets despite the excellent efforts of Sam Drury making 90 runs.
 Three of the Bridge’s opening four made 40 plus as they chased down the total in 44.2 overs.
 Monday was a tougher prospect against Dunnington.
 The hosts posted a total of 225 in 50 overs.
 In response Driffield openers Sam Drury and Noah Kelly made a useful 66 partnership, from there it was a downhill struggle to 197 all out.
 Dunnington won by 28 runs.

 Hull Kingston Rovers faced a winless team for the second game in a row when hosting Leigh Centurions.
 The Robins were boosted by the return of fans to Craven Park for the first time in over 14 months.
 The first half was a close affair, with only six points the difference.
 Rovers stepped up second half punishing any Leigh mistakes.
 Ryan Hall got yet another hat-trick, Kane Linnett bagged a brace while Dean Hadley and Rowan Milnes dotted down for a try apiece.
-KR have been involved in usually tight games but a 40-16 win over Leigh will give a huge boost of confidence.
+KR has been involved in usually tight games but a 40-16 win over Leigh will give a huge boost of confidence.

 And finally, North Ferriby have resigned forward Danny Clarke to the club.
 Clarke was part of the Villagers FA Trophy-winning squad from 2015.
 The 36-year-old will be part of Chris Bolder’s squad for the 2021/22 season, having played for Halifax and Alfreton since leaving in late 2016.